dendronhq/dendron-site/vault/dendron.topic.publish-legacy.github.md

 git push
 ```

-6. Update your GitHub pages setting to build GitHub pages from the `pages` branch and using the root folder.
+6. Update your GitHub Pages setting to build GitHub Pages from the `pages` branch and using the root folder.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.pages.jpg)